 At Van Alen Institute, we believe design can transform cities, landscapes, and regions to improve people’s lives.
 We collaborate with communities, scholars, policymakers, and professionals on local and global initiatives that rigorously investigate the most pressing social, cultural, and ecological challenges of tomorrow.
 Building on more than a century of experience, we develop cross-disciplinary research, provocative public programs, and inventive design competitions.

-The Manager of Institutional Giving works alongside the Executive Director, Interim Director of Development, Managing Director, Director of Strategic Initiatives, and Manager of Finance and Operations to develop and execute a comprehensive institutional development strategy for contributed income totaling $2.5-3 million annually for general operations and restricted program support.
+The Manager of Institutional Giving works alongside the Executive Director, Interim Director of Development, Managing Director, Director of Strategic Initiatives, and Manager of Finance and Operations to develop and execute a comprehensive institutional development strategy for contributed income totaling $2.5-3 million annually for general operations, major gifts, and restricted program support.

-Reporting to the Interim Director of Development, the Manager of Institutional Giving oversees overall institutional development strategy (corporates and foundations), manages a portfolio of institutional donors, and executes all institutional fundraising efforts including prospect research, stewardship, grant solicitations, proposal and budget preparation, corporate negotiations, grant reporting, and related administrative duties.
+Reporting to the Interim Director of Development, the Manager of Institutional Giving oversees overall institutional development strategy (foundation, government, and corporate), manages a portfolio of institutional donors, and executes all institutional fundraising efforts including prospect research, stewardship, grant solicitations, proposal and budget preparation, corporate negotiations, grant reporting, and related administrative duties.

-- Under supervision of the Interim Director of Development, create and implement a fundraising strategy to increase giving from foundations, corporations, and government agencies in alignment with the mission, strategic vision, funding, and programmatic priorities of Van Alen Institute
+- Under supervision of the Interim Director of Development, design, implement, and manage a fundraising strategy to expand and enhance giving from foundations, corporations, and government agencies in alignment with the mission, strategic vision, funding, and immediate and long-term programmatic priorities of Van Alen Institute

 - Research and identify prospective foundation (family, public, community), corporate, government (local, state, federal), and private funding opportunities